 In amongst the countless Zoom workouts, quizzes, and cocktail masterclasses, we began exploring the personal training education sector.

-Our Academy has seen us educate and qualify over 60 personal trainers over the past 4 years, across 6 cohorts; a few of whom have joined our coaching team.
+Our Academy has seen us educate and qualify over 60 personal trainers since 2021; a few of whom we recruited to join our coaching team.

-It has also served as a great opportunity for our more experienced trainers to pass on their knowledge to the next generation of Glasgow-based personal trainers.
+It has also served as a great opportunity for our more experienced trainers to pass their knowledge on to the next generation of personal trainers.

-Finally, it’s allowed us to further our reach outwith our four walls in our mission to ‘Improve Glasgow’.
+Finally, it’s allowed us to further our reach in our mission to ‘Improve Personal Training’; with graduates taking up positions in gyms both locally and internationally, as well as opening gyms of their own.

 As we enter our 10th year as a gym (and technically our 12th year), our ethos and values remain unchanged.